sandrina-p/workshop-a11y-fundamentals/README.md

   briefings/  # The exercises introduction
     *.md
   exercises/  # Where you'll be coding
-    *.html      # The exercise html
+    *.html
+    *.css
-    *.css       # The exercise styles solutions/  # The solutions index.html  # Workshop entry point
+  solutions/  # The solutions
+  index.html  # Home page
 ```

-**Notes:**
+**Expectations:**

+- **Time value:** I don't expect you to complete the entire exercise on time.
+The main goal is to introduce you to new things, to make you think about them, and ask me questions as we go through the materials.
+- **Guidance & tips:** Throught the exercises, you'll find the light bulb emoji 💡 to guide you, and the lucky clover emoji 🍀 with extra tips for you to apply right away.
-- **Check solutions as a last resource.** If you take a peek at the solution before even trying, you'll be sabotaging your own learning.
+- **Solutions:** Although all the exercises have explained solutions, check them as a last resource.
+If you take a peek at the solution before even trying, you'll be sabotaging your own learning.
 It's okay to struggle while you solve the exercise.
 It's part of the learning process. :)
-- **Time expectations:** I don't expect you to complete the entire exercise on time.
-The goal is to introduce you to new things, to make you think about them, and ask me questions as we go through the materials.
-- **Guidance & tips:** In the code, you'll find the _light bulb_ emoji 💡 to guide you, and the _lucky clover_ emoji 🍀 with extra tips.

-## Workshop Outline

-- 👋 Welcoming everyone
-- 🧠 **#0: Web Accessibility overview**
-- 🎯 **#1: Accessible by default**
-  - Appearance
-  - Semantic HTML
-  - Meaningful images
-- 🎯 **#2: Keyboard navigation**
-  - Interactive elements
-  - Hidden elements
-  - Navigation shortcuts
-- 🎯 **#3: Screen readers**
-  - Meaningful content
-  - Page Landmarks
-  - Accessible forms
-- 🎯 **#4: Next steps into A11Y**

 ---